jorgecardleitao/private-jets/methodology.md

 ### M-4: Identify legs of a route

 This is performed automatically by the computer program.
-A leg is defined in this methodology has:
+A leg is defined in this methodology has a continuous sequence of ADS-B positions in time where the aircraft is flying.

-> a continuous sequence of ADS-B positions split by landings whose distance is higher than 3km and duration longer than 5 minutes
+The aircraft at a given segment between two ADS-B positions is considered grounded (not flying) when either:

-where a landing is identified by either:
+* both positions are on the ground
-* The previous ADS-B position was flying, and the current is grounded
+* the time between these positions is > 5m and the aircraft is below 10.000 feet

-* Both the previous and current position is flying, and are separated by more than 5 minutes apart.
+The latter condition is used to mitigate the risk that ADS-B receivers sometimes do not receive an aircraft's signal when the aircraft is at low altitude.

-The latter condition is used to mitigate the risk that ADS-B radars do not always pick up signals too close from the ground, resulting the leg to not be identified.
+When this happens for more than 5m, we consider that the aircraft approached and landed.

 Source code is available at [src/legs.rs](./src/legs.rs).